 News/announcements of updates in the categories of General Software, Security Software and Utilities are available on their website.
 The news/announcements are very timely and (almost always) contain useful direct download links as well as the changes/improvements made by those updates (where possible).

-If you like and use it, please also consider supporting that entirely volunteer run website by making a donation.
+If you like and use it, please also consider supporting that entirely volunteer run website by donating.

-As always as a routine precaution I would recommend backing up the data on any device for which you are installing updates in order to prevent data loss in the rare event that any update causes unexpected issues.
+As usual; I would recommend backing up the data on any device for which you are installing updates to prevent data loss in the rare event that any update causes unexpected issues.
 I have provided further details of updates available for other commonly used applications below.